veronicakolarska/cv-work/README.md

 ### **TimeHeroes** - **Event organizer, donations** - Sofia, Bulgaria

  - Took part in organizing charity events and outside leisure activities for various causes.
- -
+ - Donating clothes, food and sanitary products to children, elderly and people in need.

 ### **Private School Dr. Petar Beron** - **Volunteer Lecturer** - Sofia, Bulgaria

  - Teaching fundamental concepts of Internet, Word and Excel to elementary students.
  - Mentoring a 4th grade student to participate in MON contest with a website.